Borko Furht: Career

 Furht served as a senior researcher in the Institute Boris Kidric-Vinca in Yugoslavia (1970–82), an associate professor at University of Miami in Coral Gables, Florida (1982–87), and was vice president of research and a senior director of development at MODCOMP (1987–92).
 He was senior assistant vice president for engineering and technology at Florida Atlantic University (FAU) (2006–08), chair of FAU's the computer science and engineering department (2002–09) and chair of the department of computer and electrical engineering and computer science (2009–13).

-In 2013 and 2019, Furht was named Researcher of the Year at Florida Atlantic University.
+In 2013, 2019, and 2026 Furht was named Researcher of the Year at Florida Atlantic University.
+In 2024 he received the FAU Presidential Achievement Carrier Award (PACA).

 He was founding editor-in-chief of Springer's journals: Journal of Multimedia Tools and Applications, and Journal of Big Data.
-He has published over 40 books and 300 research papers in scientific journals and conferences.
-He holds more than 50 patents in video coding including 10 essential patents for the VVC video coding standard.
+He has published over 40 books and 350 research papers in scientific journals and conferences.
+He holds more than 250 US and international patents in video coding including 16 essential patents for the VVC video coding standard.
+The FAU VVC patent portfolio was licensed to OP Solutions, and acquired by Dolby Corporation in 2026.